luismiguelcasadodiaz/NetPractice/README.md

 ![image](https://github.com/user-attachments/assets/81cf9e50-dea4-4dd1-be9b-a8049b373aa0)

 We find the first switch.
-A switch is a device that connects multiple devices together in a single network.
+A switch is a device that connects multiple devices in a single network.
-The switch does not have any interfaces since it only distributes packets to its local network, and cannot talk directly to a network outside of its own.
+The switch does not have interfaces since it only distributes packets to its local network, and cannot talk directly to a network outside of its own.

 + 1st, Detect the network we work with.